jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/object-structure-and-class-or-static-structure.png" width="300" />

 The rules are not that precise when it comes to *shapes* drawn with different line styles.
-Note that the rules for *connection lines* are a bit stricter.

 ## Pointer to a Class